-Merchant is currently in her 12th season (2007-08 to present) as Michigan State University head coach and her 23rd year as a collegiate head coach.
+Merchant currently is in her 13th season (2007-08 to present) as Michigan State University head coach and her 24th year as a collegiate head coach in 2019-20.

 During Merchant’s 12-year tenure, the Spartans have captured Big Ten Conference regular season titles twice, in 2011-12 and 2013-14.
 She holds a 465-253 (.648)